-(Under Development)

-This is a safety assessment of Panthenol, Pantothenic Acid, and 5 derivatives as used in cosmetics.
-These ingredients function in cosmetics as, hair conditioning agents, skin-conditioning agents-humectants, and solvents.
-The Cosmetic Ingredient Review (CIR) Expert Panel (Panel) reviewed the relevant data for these ingredients.
-(Conclusion to be determined)
+The Cosmetic Ingredient Review (CIR) Expert Panel assessed the safety of Panthenol, Pantothenic Acid, and 5 derivatives as used in cosmetics.
+These ingredients named in this report are reported to function in cosmetics as hair conditioning agents, and Panthenol also is reported to function as a skin-conditioning agent-humectant and a solvent.
+The Panel reviewed relevant data for these ingredients, and concluded that these 7 ingredients are safe in cosmetics in the present practices of use concentration described in this safety assessment.